csp-community/csp-adapter-discord/docs/wiki/Local-Development-Setup.md

 ### Create your fork

 The first step is to create a personal fork of `csp-adapter-discord`.
-To do so, click the "fork" button at https://github.com/timkpaine/csp-adapter-discord, or just navigate [here](https://github.com/timkpaine/csp-adapter-discord/fork) in your browser.
+To do so, click the "fork" button at https://github.com/csp-community/csp-adapter-discord, or just navigate [here](https://github.com/csp-community/csp-adapter-discord/fork) in your browser.
 Set the owner of the repository to your personal GitHub account if it is not already set that way and click "Create fork".

 ### Configure remotes

-Next, you should set some names for the `git` remotes corresponding to main timkpaine repository and your fork.
+Next, you should set some names for the `git` remotes corresponding to main csp-community repository and your fork.
 See the [GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) for more information.

 ### Authenticating with GitHub